steadramon/ESPGeiger/docs/outputs/thingspeak.md

 # ThingSpeak Output

-ESPGeiger can be configured to send to a ThingSpeak Channel.
-ESPGeiger updates the channel every 90 seconds.
-This is intended that you will always be below the free account limit.
+ESPGeiger can be configured to send to a ThingSpeak Channel, updating it every 90 seconds.
+That cadence is chosen to keep you comfortably below the free account's update limit.

 ![ThingSpeak](/img/thingspeak.png)